Linear-cost unbiased posterior estimates for crossed effects and matrix factorization models via couplings: Proofs

-The proof of Theorem \ref{thm:bound_ext_2b} builds upon two results presented in Lemma \ref{lem:lminNN} and Lemma \ref{lem:a2} below.
-In this section, under the assumption of Theorem \ref{thm:bound_ext_2b}, we will always assume $P^{(F)}= P_2 P_1$ and $B^{(F)}$ as in Lemma \ref{lem:rob} accordingly.
+The proof of Corollary \ref{cor:gcrem_bound} follows directly from Corollary \ref{cor:bound_rev} and Lemma \ref{lem:a2} below.
+In this section, we will always assume $P^{(F)}= P_2 P_1$ and $B^{(F)}$ as in Lemma \ref{lem:rob} accordingly.
 Let also $L$ be the block triangular matrix such that $L L^\top = \Sigma$.